ai4cyberiu/ai4cyberiu.github.io/README.md

 #### STEP 4 - Conclusion

 * Subsequently, the data was divided into two sets: the training dataset, which accounted for 80% of the data, and the test dataset, which comprised the remaining 20%.
+Various machine learning models where used to test the predictive analytics for the data sets.

 ![Ph-24](https://raw.githubusercontent.com/ai4cyberiu/ai4cyberiu.github.io/dcd67c7eb317a9e5bfc936790ce114fbe3ea212d/PhishTank_Approach_1_24.png "Ph-24")